reevafaisal/Portfolio/README.md

 ## Introduction

 - Working as a Data Integration Analyst at the University of Wisconsin-Madison.
-- Data Science (B.S.) graduate from the University of Michigan Ann Arbor.
+- Data Science (B.S.) graduate from the University of Michigan-Ann Arbor.

 ---